ndc/ndc.github.io/_posts/2018-11-23-my-attempt-at-creating-a-better-color-picker.md

 Formula for converting HSL to RGB and back I got from: https://gist.github.com/mjackson/5311256

+Source code of the color picker is available on https://github.com/ndc/old-folks-hsl-color-picker

 Once the color picker is working and I had a chance to play with it, I realized some things that I wasn't aware before.

 I used to wonder about the differences between saturation and luminance.
 By changing saturation while keeping hue and luminance the same, I think I now have a better feel for it.
 By reducing saturation the value of red, green, and blue are getting closer, _while having the same brightness_.
 By increasing saturation the value of red, green, and blue are getting farther apart, while having the same brightness.